kammas/aws-playground/Notes on AC SAP/Notes.md

 ##  Trusted Advisor (8:35)
 ##  Section Quiz - Logging, Monitoring & Cost Management
 # DATABASES
+Relational / Key-Value / Document / In Memory / Graph / Time Series / Ledger
 ##  [Refresher] RDS Architecture (9:37)
+Oracle/Postgre/SQL Server/MariaDB/MySQL
+Supports Read Replicas / Automated Backups / Scalable Storage and Compute / Multi AZ for failover Cloudwatch reads metrics from hypervisor (so limited data) - Measures Freeable memory (which includes memory that could be in use in buffers and cache)
+Enhanced Monitoring retrieves data from Agent on the instance - Measures Free Memory+++ (actual free memory) or swap Event Bridge > CloudWatch Events.
+Instance statuses failed, restore-error,incompatible can result in severe outage Statuses like incopatible and failed are not billable Logs depend on config parameters: Error for erros, general for SQL user log, slow query for queries that take long, audit for queries, MySQL , Maria DB log which statements are logged and slow queries Postgre logs DML,DDL, or BOth and Slow queries and config of retention period
+RDS: We can export the logs to CloudWatch logs for security investigations, performance investigation etc RDS -> CW logs -> LogGroup -> Filter Pattern -> Custom Metric -> S3 -> Athena etc Error of a user when creating a service-linked role -> may be missing iam:CreateServiceLinkedRole perimission AmazonRDSReadOnlyAccess for reading AmazonRDSFullAccess for full access
+Supports External Authentication Kerberos and MicrosoftAD (NOT for MariaDB) IAM auth supported during creation or later
+But has limitations (MySQL 200 connections/sec / Postgre needs SSL enabled), accomplished by generation of token expiring within 15 minutes
+Secrets Manager can rotate passwords
+RDS CA-2019 is used for SSL
+SSL can be forced for Postgre to all users
 ##  [Refresher] RDS Multi-AZ (8:53)
 ##  [Refresher] RDS Backups and Restores (13:25)
 ##  [Refresher] RDS Read-Replicas (7:52)
 ##  RDS Data Security (7:03)
 ##  [Refresher] Aurora Architecture (13:02)
+MySQL/Postgre
+Scalable Reads / Automated Backups / Auto Scaling Cluster / Multi master support
 ##  [Refresher] Aurora Serverless Architecture (9:52)
 ##  [Refresher] Multi-master writes (7:51)
 ##  [Refresher] DynamoDB Architecture Basics (11:14)